 The TDD encourages you to think before developing the solution and that you always create the simplest solutions.
 There is a very important phrase in TDD i.e. “If it takes many lines of code creating objects for a simple assertion, then there is something wrong.”
 This makes you already know if you are going in the right direction to build the solution or if it is tightly coupled and must be modularized/simplified.

 The tests help us document the system if we name it well.
 We think before coding and do small tests for each piece of the functionality i.e practically we are required to write a readable test.
 If we stop to see all the tests of a feature we have there practically a use case documentation.

 As the TDD cycle itself suggests, the last step is refactoring.
-Then, for each test you write, look at the code again and if you feel uncomfortable there is a need too refactor it.
-The great advantage of working with automated testing is that we have the security to make changes because our tests are to ensure that our code will still work.
-Another interesting aspect is that refactoring every "green", we avoid unnecessary repetition which makes the code more readable.
+Then, for each test you write, look at the code again.
+If you feel uncomfortable there is a need to refactor it.
+The great advantage of working with automated testing is that we have the security to make changes.
+This is because our tests are to ensure that our code will still work.
+Another interesting aspect is that refactoring every “green”, we avoid unnecessary repetition which makes the code more readable.